l-sicking/rpi-newsletter/README.md

 ## Contributing

-We welcome contributions to the Rpi Newsletter Plugin!
+We welcome contributions to the Rpi_ls_ Newsletter Plugin!
 To contribute:

 1. Fork the repository on GitHub.
 2. Create a new branch from `main` for your feature or bug fix.